AshwinDeshpande96/Spotify-ETL-Pipeline-AWS-Lambda-CloudWatch-DynamoDB/README.md

  * Extract fetches data from Spotify
  * Transform create DataCollection objects consisting of Playlist, Tracks, Album and Artist data
  * Load function connects to DynamoDB, run de-duplication and stores using boto3 library on AWS serverless DynamoDB.

  Code given in this repo is zipped an uploaded to the Lambda Function.
 Similarly, python library dependencies are zipped and added as a layer to the Lambda Function.
  An REST API Gateway is created such that an EC2 instance inside a secure VPC is given access to trigger the lambda event.
+ Lambda Function has to given a role with Policy that give access to DynamoDB and CloudWatch(optional)-

 ## Dynamo DB